 The First Step

 You know you want to move, however do you have an idea on where and what to?
 This doesn’t mean knowing the exact property you will move into but more so of having an appreciation of what you will be able to afford.
-If you are buying on, vacating into temporary accommodation or renting, it is important to put yourself in the strongest position possible, which is achieved by getting a buyer.
+If you are buying on or vacating into temporary accommodation, it is important to put yourself in the strongest position possible, which is achieved by getting a buyer.
 In this instance it is sensible to get your property valued and then discuss figures with a mortgage consultant; they will then be able to give you an idea on what you can afford.

 Getting Ready to Sell

 You need an estate agent to conduct a market appraisal (marketing valuation) to draw comparisons against comparable properties and sold prices, this gives you an insight on how best to market your property.
 To ensure this is accurate it is worth collating the following information: gas and electrical checks (within the last year), building regulation checks for works carried out on the property.
 Council tax, utility, buildings and contents insurance bills, allowing potential buyers to estimate running costs.
 Finally if leasehold, service charges, ground rent, rent (for shared ownership) and years left on the lease.